kushaldas/lym/docs/workbook.rst

 -----------------------------

 You will need latest `Vagrant <https://www.vagrantup.com/>`_ for this.
 Install Vagrant following the steps from the website.
-We suggest you to use the libvirt provider along with it.
+On Windows you can use VirtualBox along with Vagrant.

 Then checkout latest workbook code from github.